thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 An obvious abuse story is:

-> Abuse Story: A malicious user retrieves snapshots belonging to another team.
+> Abuser Story: As a malicious user, I want to retrieve snapshots belonging to another team.

 Now we've identified an attacker objective.
 The next step is to understand the threat scenario.
 How could this abuse actually happen?
 Perhaps the API fails to validate ownership correctly.
 Perhaps authorization checks are missing.
 Perhaps a user can simply modify a team identifier in an API request and access another team's data.